TeX-Live/texlive-source/texk/web2c/etexdir/etrip/etrip.typ

-This is DVItype, Version 3.6
+This is DVItype, Version 3.6 (TeX Live 2012)
 Options selected:
   Starting page = *.*.*.*.*.*.*.*.*.*
   Maximum number of pages = 1000000